communityleads/cm-tools/.github/pull_request_template.md

 # Resource Name - Edit this line

-Edit this line with Small Description about newly added resource
+Edit this line with a small description of the newly added resource

 Link: www.linkToResource